DNS and Domain Names

 • AAAA: Address records: provides mapping hostname to IPv6 address

-• MX: Mail exchanger: the MX record maps your email server.
+• MX: Mail exchanger: the MX record maps to email servers.

 DNS Toolbox